 Nature has taken over at the abandoned Hatzenport train station in Rhine-land Palatinate.
 Placed perfectly between the Mosel River and the railway line, it was once a busy spot for travellers.
-In 2005, the old railway station was sadly replaced by a new structure closer to the town of Hatzenport which was more convenient for the tourists passing through.
+In 2005, the old railway station was sadly replaced by a new structure closer to the town of Hatzenport.
+The new station was more convenient for the tourists passing through.

 Built in the 1800’s around a kilometre outside of the town, the abandoned train station consists of a ticketing office and a larger structure next to it which resembles a sort of half-way house.
 Both buildings have now crumbled into disrepair and serve as lodgings for families of birds and other wildlife.

 Getting into abandoned places that are not very secure is always daunting, it seems almost too inviting.
-In this abandoned buildings case, there was a very deceptive floor in the main hallway.
+In this forgotten buildings case, there was a very deceptive floor in the main hallway.
 It looked as if it were intact, however, one foot on the floorboards confirmed it was in fact floating.
-With a 15ft drop below this could be a sticky situation for any urban explorer, especially in such a remote location.
-The stairs were rotten and groaning under our feet and the ceiling dripped rainwater onto our heads as we crept around.
-What was particularly beautiful was the view of the vineyards and the river from the upstairs rooms, an attraction within itself with plenty of daylight pouring in.
+With a 15ft drop below this could be a sticky situation for any urban explorer.
+Especially in such a remote location.
+The stairs were rotten and groaning under our feet and the ceiling dripped rainwater onto our heads.
+What was particularly beautiful was the view of the vineyards and the river from the upstairs rooms.
+An attraction within itself with plenty of daylight pouring in.

 The ticket office was my favourite building, it looked so creepy yet beautiful in the same breath.
 Inside it was modest and only had one room with an attached toilet.
 Outside to keep it company was the old train stop shelter with one lonely chair still waiting to be sat on.
-It was hard to even imagine what it might once have looked like, it seemed so odd perched on the edge of the line without any fencing.
+It was hard to even imagine what it might once have looked like.
+The forgotten station seemed so odd perched on the edge of the line without any fencing.

-We saw another photographer who arrived as we were leaving but apart from that people seem to be completely unphased by the train station.
-Who would blame them with the many castles and vineyards littered around the station as well as the grand lazy river flowing by.
+We saw another photographer who arrived as we were leaving.
+Apart from that people seem to be completely unphased by the train station.
+Who would blame them?
+With the many castles and vineyards littered around the station why would they care?

-If you enjoyed reading about this beautifully abandoned place in Germany then check out the other places I have explored by following the links below or the related posts.
+If you enjoyed reading about this beautifully abandoned place in Germany then check out the other places I have explored.
+Follow the links below or click on related posts.

 Disclaimer: I do not claim to have ever trespassed on this property nor do I condone doing so.